Theatre of ancient Greece: Masks

 The Ancient Greek term for a mask is prosopon (lit., "face"), and was a significant element in the worship of Dionysus at Athens likely used in ceremonial rites and celebrations.
 Many masks worshipped the higher power, the gods, making masks also very important for religion.
 Most of the evidence comes from only a few vase paintings of the 5th century BC, such as one showing a mask of the god suspended from a tree with decorated robe hanging below it and dancing and the Pronomos vase, which depicts actors preparing for a satyr play.
 No physical evidence remains available to us, as the masks were made of organic materials and not considered permanent objects, ultimately being dedicated at the altar of Dionysus after performances.
 Nevertheless, the mask is known to have been used since the time of Aeschylus and considered to be one of the iconic conventions of classical Greek theatre.

 Masks were also made for members of the chorus, who play some part in the action and provide a commentary on the events in which they are caught up.
-Although there are twelve or fifteen members of the tragic chorus they all wear the same mask because they are considered to be representing one character.
+Although there are twelve or fifteen members of the tragic chorus, they all wear the same mask because they are considered to be representing one character.

+Stylized comedy and tragedy masks said to originate in ancient Greek theatre have come to widely symbolize the performing arts generally.